 - the expired lease contains an option to purchase

 - the expired lease has a current option of renewal or

 - if the lease expired less than 12 months ago and does not have an option of renewal.

-A lease that expired more than 12 months ago that does not have an option to purchase or renew will be removed from the Torrens Title Register on lodgment of any dealing.
+A lease that expired more than 12 months ago that does not have an option to purchase or renew will be removed from the folio of the Register on lodgment of any dealing.

 Where the lease does not have a definite expiry date, appropriate evidence to show that the event that determines the lease has occurred is required, e.g. a copy of the death certificate for the lessee would suffice for a lease for '99 years or for the life of the lessee'.